The Best Foods For Healthy Hair

 Fatty fish like salmon, herring, and mackerel are excellent sources of omega-3 fatty acids, protein, selenium, vitamin D3, and B vitamins - all nutrients that help promote strong and healthy hair.

-Salmon is affordable, versatile, and easy to make - think smoked or high quality canned salmon on a crostini, in a salad, or protein bowl, or poached/steamed/baked salmon for dinner with veggies.
+Salmon is affordable, versatile, and easy to make - think smoked or high quality canned salmon on a crostini, in a salad, in a protein bowl, or poached/steamed/baked salmon for dinner with veggies.

 "This simple Honey Mustard Grilled Salmon is made with just 6-ingredients but packs a ton of flavor.
 The perfect recipe for summer barbecues or a quick and easy weeknight meal on the grill." —Davida